Yelyzaveta Kotliar

 Yelyzaveta Kotliar (born 1 February 2007) is a Ukrainian tennis player.
-She has a career-high singles ranking of No. 588 by the WTA, achieved on 5 May 2025.
+She has a career-high singles ranking of world No. 498 by the WTA, achieved on 20 October 2025.

 Early and personal life

 She started playing tennis at the age of 8 years-old.
 Her father Konstantin was a competitive swimmer but a tennis enthusiast and encouraged her play.
 From the age of 11 years-old she was coached by Yuriy Chornyy and his wife Anastasiya Vasylyeva.
 She trained at the Maximus Tennis Club in her home city of Dnipro, Dnipropetrovsk Oblast prior to the Russian invasion of Ukraine, after which she based herself in Poland and trained at the Olimpia Tennis Park in Poznań.

 Career

-Junior career
+Juniors

 In December 2019, as a 12 year-old, she reached the final of the U.S. Junior Orange Bowl in the United States, after she defeated Alina Korneeva from Russia in straight sets 6-4, 6-4 in the semi-final before facing another Russian, Mirra Andreeva in the final.

 In October 2023, she won the J200 event in Vigo, defeating Dutchwoman Joy de Zeeuw in the final.
 She played in the junior event at the 2024 Australian Open and apologised after receiving criticism from the Ukrainian Tennis Federation for shaking hands after her first-round match in the girls' singles against her Russian opponent Vlada Minchev in which she lost in straight sets, despite Ukrainian players almost uniformly refusing to shake hands of Russian or Belarusian players following Russia’s invasion of Ukraine in 2022.